ibotha/Aether/Readme.md

 ## Bards

 Bards are programs that interact with some aspect, a file bard can tell you about and modify a filesystem for instance.
 A video bard would Handle anything with the gpu potentially.
 See the readmes of the individual bards for more information.

+### Bard Design
+We should try write logic declaratively where possible.
+A state of claims and wishes should dictate much of the more complicated compositions leaving only the messy ends as imperative.
+This isn't a rule, just a suggestion to practice programming this way and make the transition easier later on.
+This experience will also be invaluable when it comes to designing the language for the Aether.